MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 ## Create the failover cluster

-To complete this step, make sure that the user account that you log on as meets the requirements that are outlined in the [Verify the prerequisites]() section of this topic.
+To complete this step, make sure that the user account that you log on as meets the requirements that are outlined in the [Verify the prerequisites](#verify-the-prerequisites) section of this topic.

-#### To create the failover cluster

 1. Start Server Manager.
 2. On the **Tools** menu, click **Failover Cluster Manager**.